 - sharing particular skills or knowledge.
 For example, recently, parents have visited the setting to play the clarinet for the children, show pictures of the local carnival held in their neighbourhood, and show the children their collection of shells;

-- helping to provide, make and look after the equipment and materials used in the children’s play activities, for example parents and members of the community have recently got involved in renovating the wendy house, cleaning and preparing the garden and constructing and putting a new sandpit in the garden;
+- helping to provide, make and look after the equipment and materials used in the children’s play activities, for example parents and members of the community have recently got involved in moving our gate, cleaning and preparing the garden; installing our new fence; and constructing and putting up a new sandpit in the garden;

 - being part of the Management Committee;